hitoshi-watase/sercrod/docs/reference/directives/attribute-class.md

 Rough order:

 - Structural directives such as *if, *for, *each, *switch, *include, and others decide whether the element stays in the DOM and how its children look.
-- Once the element is confirmed for rendering, Nablla iterates over its attributes.
+- Once the element is confirmed for rendering, Sercrod iterates over its attributes.
-- For every attribute whose name starts with a colon, Nablla runs the colon binding logic.
+- For every attribute whose name starts with a colon, Sercrod runs the colon binding logic.
 - :text and :html are handled by their dedicated text and HTML binding path; other colon attributes, including :class, are handled by the generic :attr binding group.
 - When the host re renders because its data or stage changes, :class is re evaluated using the updated scope.